jhimross/debug-troubleshooter/readme.txt

 == Changelog ==

+= 1.3.0 - 2025-11-21 =
+* **Feature:** Added "User Role Simulator" to view the site as any user or role for the current session.
+* **Enhancement:** Added an Admin Bar "Exit Simulation" button for safe return to the administrator account.
+* **Fix:** Improved layout stability for the troubleshooting dashboard.

 = 1.2.1 - 2025-07-11 =
 * **Fix:** Addressed all security and code standard issues reported by the Plugin Check plugin, including escaping all output and using the `WP_Filesystem` API for file operations.
 * **Fix:** Replaced the native browser `confirm()` dialog with a custom modal for a better user experience and to prevent potential browser compatibility issues.